 Making an application for pre-application assistance

-- Applications for pre-application assistance (PAA) are done online through the APVMA online services system.
-An account is not required to lodge a pre-application assistance application.
+- Applications for pre-application assistance (PAA) are undertaken online through the APVMA Online Services Portal.
+An account is not required to lodge a PAA application.

 - Under the registration and permits tab, select 'decision tree'.